Using the ancient world to understand the present.

 Latin and Greek are really fun.
 I love the variety – language and literature, history and culture, problem-solving and creativity.

 Hethvi Gada, Year 11 student 2015

-Sevenoaks School has one of the largest and most flourishing Classics Departments in the country.
-Six members of the teaching staff run courses in Latin, Greek and Classical Civilisation throughout the school from Year 7, through GCSE, to the IB Diploma and university entrance.
+Sevenoaks School has a flourishing Classics department, one of the largest in the country.
+We run courses in Latin, Greek and Classical Civilisation throughout the school from Year 7 to the IB Diploma and university entrance.

 As a department we believe that the education of everyone is enriched by the study of the language, literature and culture of the Classical world.
-From the study of the Latin or Greek language, a student develops a sensitive and analytical approach to language generally, and is permitted close access to the literature and thought of Classical civilisations which have had a profound influence on the history, ideas, politics, institutions, drama, and artistic achievements of Western Europe and beyond.
+From the study of Latin or Greek, a student develops a sensitive and analytical approach to language generally, and gains access to the literature and thought of ancient civilisations which have had a profound influence on the history, philosophy, politics, drama and artistic achievements of Europe and beyond.

 All pupils entering the school aged 11 study Latin; we offer a lively introduction to the Roman world and the Latin language.
 In Year 9 new students either join one of our experienced Latin groups, or, if they have not had the opportunity to study the subject before, join an ab initio class.
 Greek is started in Year 9 by those students who have shown aptitude and enthusiasm for Classical languages.

 In Years 10 and 11 we offer options in Latin and Greek, and also in Classical Civilisation, a non-linguistic course which aims to give students a broad understanding of the literature and history of the Greek and Roman worlds.